-The second day of this Jodhpur itinerary takes you to some of the sights slightly outside of the city.
+On day 2 of this Jodhpur itinerary takes you to some of the sights slightly outside of the city.
 You can either arrange a driver to take you around for the day and agree on a price, or pay for each journey individually.
 If you opt for the latter you may be able to use Uber or OlaCabs to arrange taxis or tuk-tuks.

 Your first stop should be the lovely Mandore Gardens, located around a 25-30 minute drive from the Clock Tower.
 The gardens are a relaxing and peaceful escape from the often chaotic city streets.

 If you’ve watched Planet Earth 2 and are wondering where to find monkeys/langurs in Jodhpur then this is the best spot.
 You can easily spend hours watching the playful monkeys cause chaos in the gardens.

 We found the monkeys congregated at the back of the gardens, alongside the river.
 If you’re struggling to find them we recommend trying there – as we nearly left disappointed after not seeing them on our first lap of the gardens.